fdcastel/cf-ddns/cf-ddns-sync.output.md

 This script implements all requirements from the specification:

-1. Proper argument parsing with required and optional parameters
+1. Argument parsing with validation
-2. IPv4 address retrieval from specified interfaces or default behavior
+2. IPv4 address retrieval from interfaces or default route
-3. Cloudflare API integration for DNS record management
+3. Cloudflare API interaction with error handling
-4. Error handling for API responses
+4. DNS record synchronization (create/update/delete)
-5. Verbose mode output to stderr
+5. Verbose logging to stderr
-6. TTL management with default value
-7. Synchronization of DNS records with source IP addresses
+6. Proper error handling and exit codes

 To use the script: